KasparEtter/ef1p/pages/email/email.md

 the equivalent `qtextSMTP` rule of [RFC 5321](https://tools.ietf.org/html/rfc5321#section-4.1.2) does allow spaces.
 What the standard does clarify is that the escape character `\` is semantically invisible.
 Therefore, `"a"` and `"\a"` are equivalent.
-I assume this means that mail systems are allowed to remove the backslash of other people's addresses when a character doesn't need to be escaped.
+I assume this means that mail systems are allowed to remove the backslash in front of characters which don't need to be escaped in non-local addresses.

 What about the domain part of an email address?
 While the [Domain Name System](/internet/#domain-name-system) allows the use of pretty much any character,